michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 ## Extensions and improvements

 * Examine the predictive model using time series data analysis.

+* Set up the EC2 instance to update automatically.

 * The Central Business District has a uniquely high crime rate, hence has been considered separately in the predictive model.
 However, the Vancouver Police Department releases the hundred block and street, as well as the latitude and the longitude, of each incident.
 Build a separate predictive model for this neighborhood that predicts by city block.
 This is unlikely to be useful in the lower crime neighborhoods.